A flexible class of latent variable models for the analysis of antibody response data

 Slower and more gradual age-related increases, reflecting different exposure or immune dynamics.

-AMA1: parameter estimates
+AMA1: Parameter estimates

 Parameter Estimate SD 2.5% 50% 97.5%